What Makes an Electronic Funds Transfer (EFT) Different From a Typical Credit Purchase?

 Some EFT payments, in contrast, occur in real-time.
 Payments can be initiated, processed, and finalized on the same day or by the following business day, depending on the payment processor and financial institution.
 Thus, some EFT payments that are not conducted via the ACH network can be faster than ACH payments or bank transfers.

-Advantages of Electronic Funds Transfers
+Advantages & Disadvantages of Electronic Funds Transfers

 Remember, the Electronic Fund Transfer Act guarantees consumers the right to dispute incorrect financial statements.
 This also plays a role in outlining how to approach and resolve disputes known as chargebacks.